Oregon Trail Card Replacement Line

 - It takes up to five calendar days for a client to receive a replacement card by mail.

-- Please tell clients that if their card is lost or stolen in the future, during a time the Replacement Line is closed, they should immediately call the Oregon EBT Customer Service Help Line toll-free at 1-888-997-4447 to cancel the card so somebody else doesn’t spend their benefits.
+- If a client's card is lost or stolen, during a time the Replacement Line is closed, they should immediately call the Oregon EBT Customer Service Help Line toll-free at 1-888-997-4447 to cancel the card so somebody else doesn’t spend their benefits.
 The Help Line is open 24/7.
 Clients still need to call the Replacement Line when it is open to have replacement cards sent to them

 Exceptions and Issuance Reponsibilities